peterirlam/peterirlam/README.md

 Also experienced in React & back end technologies (junior level).

-My ambition is become a senior full stack & React developer.
+My ambition is to become a senior full stack & React developer.

 Long term study plan is to learn Angular, then move onto another functional language such as Elixir (or whichever technologies will benefit my employer).